webmaeistro/devz-docz/infrasec/tutorials/yubikey-configuration.md

 * Add this key into gitlab
 * Add the key into your git config with the following command: `git config --global user.signingkey 1234ABC` (where 1234ABC is the key ID of your key)
 * Add your name to your git config with the following command: `git config --global user.name “your name”` (this should match the name provided when you generate your certificate)
-* Add your email to your git config with the following command: `git config --global user.email youremail@Martin's experience.works` (this should match the email that you push commits with)
+* Add your email to your git config with the following command: `git config --global user.email youremail@I.works` (this should match the email that you push commits with)
 * Configure Git client to always sign commits: `git config --global commit.gpgsign true`

 ## Configuring gitlab